Gloucester Corporation Light Railways

 Uniforms

-Staff working the new electric services were provided with smart new uniforms: motormen wore double-breasted, lancer-style style tunics with five pairs of buttons (bearing the city's coat of arms — see link — and narrowing from top to bottom), and stand-up collars; the latter bore an employee number on the bearer's left-hand side, and system initials — 'G C L R' — on the right-hand side.
+Staff working the new electric services were provided with smart uniforms: motormen wore double-breasted, lancer-style style tunics with five pairs of buttons (bearing the city's coat of arms — see link — and narrowing from top to bottom), and stand-up collars; the latter bore an employee number on the bearer's left-hand side, and system initials — 'G C L R' — on the right-hand side.
 Conductors on the other hand, wore single-breasted jackets with five buttons, two breast pockets (with button closures), epaulettes and stand-up collars; the latter bore the same insignia as the motormen's jacket collars.
-Caps were initially of the drooping-peak type; they bore script-lettering grade badges — either 'Motorman' or 'Conductor' — above which an unmarked Gloucester municipal-device cap badge was worn (see below).
-It is unclear whether the badges were brass or nickel, as buttons exist in both materials.
-The drooping-peak caps were superseded by tensioned-crown peaked caps, probably in the mid-to-late Edwardian era; the new caps continued to carry the same badges as worn previously.
+Caps were initially of the drooping-peak type; they bore script-lettering grade badges — either 'Motorman' or 'Conductor' — above which an untitled Gloucester municipal-device cap badge was worn (see below).
+It is unclear whether the tramway badges were brass or nickel, as buttons have survived in both materials, and they were undoubtedly used across several municipal departments.
+The drooping-peak caps appear to have been quickly superseded by tensioned-crown peaked caps, possibly as early as 1905; the new caps continued to carry the same badges as previously.

 The chief inspector wore a very similar style of jacket to inspectors, but with piped chevrons on the sleeve cuffs, as well as an embellishment just above these, which may have been a monogram of the system initials ('GCLR'), though this is for now unproven.
 The collars and the cap bore the grade — 'Chief Inspector' — in embroidered script lettering, the latter, on a hatband with a piped border.

-In 1912, the tramway employed one chief inspector, three inspectors, thirty-four motormen and thirty-six conductors.
+In 1912, the tramway employed one chief inspector, three inspectors, thirty-four motormen, thirty-six conductors and three messenger boys; the latter were also provided with uniforms.

 The GCLR — like many other tramway operators — employed women as conductresses during the Great War to replace male staff lost to the armed services.
 Conductresses were issued with tailored, single-breasted jackets with five buttons, two breast pockets and two hip-level pockets (all with button closures), a waist belt (secured with two buttons), lapels, and epaulettes.
-Headgear took the form of a felt bonnet, which was usually pinned up at one side (in the manner of an Australian slouch hat); it is likely, though by no means certain, that the standard municipal-device badge was fixed to the upturned brim at the side.
-Conductresses were also issued with single-breasted topcoats with off-centre buttons and high, fold-over collars; it is unclear whether the collars carried any badges.
+Headgear took the form of a cloth bonnet, which was usually pinned up at one side (in the manner of an Australian slouch hat); it is likely, though by no means certain, that the standard municipal-device badge was fixed to the upturned brim at the side.
+Conductresses were also issued with single-breasted topcoats with off-centre buttons and high, fold-over collars; the latter do not appear to have carried any badges.

 Further reading